huggingface/huggingface_hub/docs/hub/how-to-upstream.md

-# How to integrate upstream methods in your library
+# How to integrate upstream utilities in your library

-Now that you've seen more downstream utilities for downloading files, it is time to introduce you to additional *upstream* utilities.
-These are utilities that publish files to the Hub from your library.
+*Upstream* utilities allow you to publish files to the Hub from your library.
 This guide will show you how to:

 * Use the `HfApi` class to manage a repository.
 * Use the `Repository` class to handle files and version control a repository with Git-like commands.